Data science team sizing and allocation

 There are many ways to organize a data science team within a company.
 One of the most effective is the hybrid model, as I explain verbosely in a post and briefly in a thread:

-Central management of a team is not without challenges, the most prominent being that of sizing and allocation.
+The centralized management of a team is not without challenges—the most prominent of which being that of sizing and allocation.
 In this post, I propose an easy-to-follow procedure as a solution.
-For this solution to be effective, here are some assumptions that should hold in the organization as a whole.
+Below are conditions that I assume hold for the organization under study.

 Assumption 1.
 Longterm ownership is valuable.